RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***App** - TBD (1.9.0)*
+ - Revamped team dashboard
+ - Added buttons for divisional fixtures and results pages that will let you switch between divisions
+ - Added Player of the Year capabiltities to submit/approve dialogs
+ - Added commenting system to team matches, including the ability for users to delete own comments and admins delete any comment

+***Platform** - 23rd December 2024*
+ - Comments made on the app are now visible on the webskte
+ - Admin tooling added to website for the deletion of comments
+ - Additional endpoints added to support fixtures and results functionality in-app

 ***Platform** - 20th December 2024*
  - Added all required support for Player of the Match functionality, pending its addition to the Mobile App
  - Added endpoints to Mobile API to add/delete comments (with permission), pending its to the mobile app

+***App** - 19th December 2024 (1.8.0)*
+ - Performance improvements to team dashboard

 ***Platform** - 19th December 2024*
  - Fixed issue with player rankings for all divisions pulling old data